sknop/confluent-ldap-check/README.md

 User 'alice' has been authenticated
 ```

-Note that you can leave out the password, you will then be interactively prompted for it.
+You can leave out the password, you will then interactively be prompted for it.

 The replacement file is useful if your Ansible inventory YAML file contains Jinja2 variables.
 You can then use the replacement file to populate these variables.
-Here is an example
+Here is an example from the CP bootcamp:

 ```shell
 {{kafka_broker_truststore_path}}=configs/kafka-truststore.jks